open-food-systems-org/open-food-systems/docs/docs/future-food-technologies.md

 # 25. Cultural and Heritage Preservation

-New food technologies create opportunities for cultural preservation.
+New food technologies create opportunities for cultural preservation!

 This includes: